All Products

 The exploitable vulnerability model of Security Center evaluates vulnerabilities based on the following factors: Alibaba Cloud vulnerability scoring system, time score, environment score, asset importance score, proof of concept (PoC), exploitability, and vulnerability severity.
 This way, the exploitable vulnerabilities are automatically identified.
 You can turn on Show only real risk vulnerabilities to help you fix the exploitable vulnerabilities at the earliest opportunity and improve the fixing efficacy.
 If you turn off Show only real risk vulnerabilities, all vulnerabilities are displayed.
 You can perform the following operations to turn on Show only real risk vulnerabilities:

-2. In the left-side navigation pane, choose Risk Management > Vulnerabilities.
+2. In the left-side navigation pane, choose Risk Governance > Vulnerabilities.

 3. On the Vulnerabilities page, turn on Show only real risk vulnerabilities.

-After you turn on the switch, Security Center automatically displays exploitable vulnerabilities.
+After you turn on the switch, exploitable vulnerabilities are displayed in the Security Center console.

 Handle vulnerabilities